Cloud Security and Compliance with Data Privacy

 - Threat detection tools — provide visibility into attacks and help detect security violations and sends alerts to operations personnel to take appropriate action

-Additionally, these capabilities are on the roadmap for Enterprise A2019 cloud:
+Additionally, these capabilities are on the roadmap for the Enterprise A2019 cloud:

 - Multifactor authentication (MFA) — enhances security by requiring a second form of authentication, mitigating password risk and helping safeguard access to data and applications while maintaining simplicity for users